Free Floristry Lesson

 6. Insert the emu grass at the back of the arrangement to form a fan shape cutting each stem to the desired length and position as shown

 7. Insert the larger leaves in the base of the arrangement to fan out to the sides.
 This should be the widest part of the arrangement.

 8. Starting at the top and working downwards place bud wax evenly between the flowers cutting each stem to the desired length.

-9. Insert several stems of twisted willow at the back of the arrangement.
+9. Insert a couple of stems of twisted willow at the back of the arrangement.

 10. Take several strands of raffia.
 Place them together and starting at the centre form them into a figure eight shaped bow with long ends.
-Place the centre of a long 22 gauge wire across the centre of the bow and twist the wires tightly together at the back of the bow.
+Place the centre of a long 22 gauge wire across the centre of the bow, pull them down and twist the wires tightly together at the back of the bow.

 11. Cut the wires slightly shorter and insert them down amongst the foliage in the front of the arrangement.
 Spread the loops out to the sides and cut the raffia ends to the desired length.